RayanAlim/marriage-statistical-analysis/README.md

 ## Overview

-This project analyzes marriage license statistics in Toronto from 2011 to 2013.
-We look at the trend over time and across different civic centres using data from Open Data Toronto.
+This analysis looks at marriage license data in Toronto from 2011 to 2013.
+Using data from Open Data Toronto, we look at the trend over time and across different civic centres in the cityy.

 ## Contents